marrov/ml19/README.md

 git clone https://github.com/mrovirasacie/ml19
 ```

-In order to use `ml19` several [Python 3](https://www.python.org/) packages are required.
+To use `ml19` several [Python 3](https://www.python.org/) packages are required.
 Creating a brand new [Conda](https://docs.conda.io/en/latest/) environment for this is recommended.
 This can be done easily with the provided `yml` file as follows:

 ```
 conda create --name ml19 --file ml19_full.yml